 Hotel points that don’t expire:

 - Best Western Rewards

 All other reward programs require you spend or earn your points within a certain time period in order to not forfeit your collection.
-Read more about airline reward programs, credit card reward programs and hotel reward programs for more information.
+Read more about airline reward programs, hotel reward programs and the top credit card reward programs for more information.